Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/02/raw-string-literals-in-c.md

 ## Appendix A – Example console code

 The below example can be pasted into a simple .NET 6 console application to demonstrate the different handling of strings as described above.
 Sometimes just running some code can answer a lot of questions.
-The output is numbered and wrapped in &gt;&gt; and <summary>Example code</summary>
+The output is numbered and wrapped in `>>` and `<<`.

 ```csharp
 string example;